bobanetwork/boba_legacy/boba_documentation/Wagmi_Howto.md

 Wagmi involves approximately 20 smart contracts.
 Here is a [partial list](https://github.com/UMAprotocol/protocol/blob/master/packages/core/networks/288.json)

+WAGMIv0 uses a **Linear** LongShortPair (LSP) Financial Products Library (FPL) with the `lowerBound` set to ______ and `upperBound` set to _____2_____.
+The **linear LSP FPL** is [documented here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol).
+Briefly, "_The contract will payout a scaled amount of collateral depending on where the settlement price lands within a price range between an `upperBound` and a `lowerBound`.
+If the settlement price is within the price range then the expiryPercentLong is defined by (expiryPrice - lowerBound) / (upperBound - lowerBound).
+This number represents the amount of collateral from the collateralPerPair that will be sent to the long and short side._" For example, if the TVL is halfway between ________ and ______B, i.e. __________B, then each WAGMIv0 would be worth _____, and so forth.

 ## Which smart contracts are involved and what do each of those contracts do?

-* The `LongShortPairCreator` - this contract creates the WAGMI LSP contracts.
-The LSP contract is created through a [script](https://github.com/UMAprotocol/launch-lsp).
+* The `LongShortPairCreator` - This contract creates the `WAGMI LSP contract` through a [script](https://github.com/UMAprotocol/launch-lsp). **Each new WAGMI token requires a new WAGMI LSP contract with new/altered parameters**.

-* The Long and Short tokens - only the `Long` tokens go to end users
+* The `Long` and `Short` tokens - These tokens are via created via `LongShortPair.create`.
+The `create` function deposits collateral into the contract in exchange for an *equal amount* of long and short tokens based on the collateralPerPair parameter.
+The collateralPerPair parameter determines the amount of collateral that is required for each pair of long and short tokens. *Note* - only the `Long` tokens go to end users.

-## Default options for the LS generator script paramterisation
+## Default options for the LSP generator script paramterisation

+???

 ## Wagmi contract addresses on Rinkeby and Mainnet

-* WAGMIv0 Mainnet: **0x1302d39C61F0009e528b2Ff4ba692826Fe99f70c**
+* WAGMIv0 LSP contract on Mainnet: **0x1302d39C61F0009e528b2Ff4ba692826Fe99f70c**

 ## Minting new Wagmi Tokens

 End-user WAGMI tokens are of type `ExpandedIERC20`. `ExpandedIERC20` are very similar to normal ERC20s, but have additional mint/burn functions such as `burnFrom`.
-The tokens are minted via
+The tokens are minted via `LongShortPair.create`.
+Note that the LSP contract is approved for the `depositBobaAmount`.

 ```js
 const depositBobaAmount = ethers.utils.parseEther('10')